Crimsonbit/NodeSystem/README.md

 </sup>
 </p>

+# INFORMATION
+Before you start using NodeSystem, keep in mind, that this is a work in progress!

 # How to use
 Creating a new Node-Graph is really easy!
 You only have to create a new GNodeSystem and get its GNodeGraph.
 Then you can add it wherever you want.